juliesymons/juliesymons/GettingStarted.md

 ### User-defined CPU Operators

 The operators covered so far are compiled to execute on GPUs or some other multi-core compute resources.
 Some computations are more suited for execution on the CPU.
 Custom CPU operators can be written using the `Operator` class.
 Although this adds flexibility, custom operators can be a performance bottleneck since that may not parallelize well on a CPU.
-These are described in the "User-defined operators" section (4.17) of the [CCT programming guide] (http://hpe-cct.github.io/docs/CogProgrammingTutorial_4_1.pdf).
+These are described in the "User-defined operators" section (4.17) of the [CCT Programming Tutorial] (http://hpe-cct.github.io/docs/CogProgrammingTutorial_4_1.pdf).

 ## Compute Graph